(This page is revised — again and again — as new information is received. Latest update: May 11, 2018)

 The LGBT support group Aswat said that it tallied 19 prosecutions on homosexuality charges during the first three months of 2016.

 Nigerian law provides for sentences of up to 14 years for homosexual activity.
-In parts of northern Nigeria where sharia law applies, the death penalty can be applied for same-sex intercourse between males.
-A 2014 law provides for prison sentences of 14 years for getting married to a member of the same sex and 10 years for belonging to a gay organization, supporting same-sex marriages, or making a public display of same-sex affection.
+In parts of northern Nigeria where sharia law applies, the death penalty can be applied for same-sex intercourse between males, at least in theory.
+A 2014 national law provides for prison sentences of 14 years for getting married to a member of the same sex and 10 years for belonging to a gay organization, supporting same-sex marriages, or making a public display of same-sex affection.

 Compiling a comprehensive list of people incarcerated for violations of anti-gay laws in Nigeria is currently impossible.
 Nigerian newspapers typically report arrests and sometimes the opening of trials of LGBT people, but not the outcome of those events.